cryptomadhav/AHFR_BackEnd/README.md

 # Automated Handwritten Form Recognition/ OCR/ Intelligent Text Recognition
 This a an API built using Flask framwork.</br>
 It accepts a Form Filled image in png format as input.
 Then processes the image using few simple Machine Learning and Computer Vision techniques.
-Then the processed result is returned in the request call.
+Then the processed result is returned in the request call.</br>
 **LIMITATIONS** The flexibility of this project is heavily limited to the following factor:</br>
 1.Image should have perfectly aligned boxes with the x and y axis.</br>
 2.Box borders should be strong and not have any breakage.
 As those box will not be processed by the filtering logic.</br>